lecroc/Reproducible-Research-Project-2/WeatherEvents.md

 ## 5 1951    AL TORNADO      0        2            2.5    K          0
 ## 6 1951    AL TORNADO      0        6            2.5    K          0
 ```

+### Formatting Data 2

+Data for property and crop data include a number and an exponential multiplier.
+The code below will examine the different multipliers in the data, and calculate the correct damage estimate for each row.

 ```r
 # Look at levels of propergy damage multiplier